michaelmusty/.dotfiles/README.markdown

 from IRC.

-The included `.Xresources` file assumes that `urxvt` can use 256 colors and Perl extensions, and has its standard `selection` script available.
+The included `.Xresources` file assumes that `urxvt` can use 256 colors and Perl extensions.
 If you’re missing functionality, try changing `perl-ext-common` to `default`.

 My choice of font is [Ubuntu Mono](http://font.ubuntu.com/), but the file should allow falling back to the more common [Deja Vu Sans